Thomas G. Doran: Ordination and ministry

 Doran was ordained to the priesthood for the Diocese of Rockford by Bishop Martin O'Connor on December 20, 1961, in St. Peter's Basilica in Rome.
 He completed his Licentiate of Sacred Theology in Rome in 1962.

 Upon his return to Rockford, Doran served in many administrative, judicial, and pastoral capacities.
 He returned to Rome in 1975 to complete a Doctor of Canon Law degree in 1978.
 After coming back to Illinois, Doran served as chancellor, judicial vicar, vicar for catholic education, and rector of St. Peter's Cathedral in Rockford.
-In 1986, Pope John Paul II appointed him to be a prelate auditor of the Sacred Roman Rota.
+In 1986, Pope John Paul II appointed him as a prelate auditor of the Sacred Roman Rota.

 Bishop of Rockford

-On April 19, 1994, Doran was appointed the eighth bishop of the Diocese of Rockford by John Paul II.
+On April 19, 1994, Doran was appointed the eighth bishop of Rockford by John Paul II.
 He received his episcopal consecration on June 24, 1994, from Cardinal Joseph Bernardin, with Bishop Arthur O'Neill and Joseph Galante serving as co-consecrators.
 He selected as his episcopal motto: "Spes Anchora Vitae."

-In 2000, Doran was named a member of the Supreme Tribunal of the Apostolic Signatura.
+In 2000, Doran was named a member of the Supreme Tribunal of the Apostolic Signatura in Rome.
 He was also a member of the Congregation for the Clergy, the board of Catholics United for the Faith, a trustee of The Catholic University of America, and Institute on Religious Life.

-In May 2002, Doran confirmed that Harlan Clapsaddle, a diocese priest, had sexually abused three brothers when they were children during the 1970's.
+In May 2002, Doran confirmed that Reverend Harlan Clapsaddle, a diocesan priest, had sexually abused three brothers when they were children during the 1970's.
 When the boys complained in 1996 to the diocese, it removed Clapsaddle immediately after an investigation.
 The family said they urged Doran at that time to report Clapsaddle to the police and search for other victims, but he instead told them to stay silent about it.
 The brothers each received a $27,000 cash settlement in 1997.